elixir-engineering-logo

 Green House Gas Study

-A ‘good practice’ approach is therefore advocated where GHG emissions are always considered and reported but at varying degrees of detail depending on the EIA project.
-This is important to build up sufficient knowledge and understanding of how to effectively assess GHG emissions.
+A 'good practice' approach ensures that GHG emissions are always considered and reported, with varying levels of detail based on the project's scope.
+This practice helps to develop a deep understanding of how GHG emissions should be effectively assessed.

 Emissions and Discharges Report

-During a project’s execution, an emissions and discharges report is produced to estimate the cumulative quantitative GHG emissions during the duration of the operating life.
-The emissions and discharges report may include the simulation of alternative cases to help support the design selection as Best Available Techniques (BAT).
+During project execution, an emissions and discharges report is prepared to estimate cumulative GHG emissions over the project's operational life.
+This report may also include simulations of alternative scenarios, aiding in selecting Best Available Techniques (BAT) to minimize environmental impact.

-2. Summarise greenhouse gas emission reduction measures implemented by the project.
+2. Summarize greenhouse gas emission reduction measures implemented by the project.

 3. Review the project design and operational aspects to identify further measures for greenhouse gas reduction.

-4. Quantify GHG intensity (CO2 eq. / BOE) during operational phase.
+4. Quantify GHG intensity (CO2 eq./BOE) during the operational phase.

-6. Demonstrate & contrast the GHG emission reduction from any GHG emission reduction measure.
+6. Demonstrate and contrast the GHG emission reduction from any GHG emission reduction measure.

 7. Highlight the major GHG emission contributors.